 Here’s an example of how to apply the paint in different directions.

-Here are the four chairs after the first coat of paint.
 It always looks terrible and I have to remind myself that it will be okay after a couple of more coats!!

-The table looks even worse after it’s first coat lol!!!
+The table looks even worse after its first coat lol!!!

-It took three coats of paint to get good coverage.
-Here is a picture of two of the chairs showing the difference between the second and third coat.
+Here is a picture of two of the chairs showing the difference between the second and third coats.

-Here are the table and chairs after three coats of paint!!
 The finish finally looks even and there is no sign of brown peaking through.

 WAX

-I could have left the table white and just used a clear wax on it.
 However, I want this table to have an antique finish, so I will be adding dark wax on top of the clear.

 Here is the brush I used to apply the clear wax.